expertmass/wealth_vally_task/README.md

-# wealth_vally_task
-in this repo task code of based on spring boot
+How to Run the Project using IntelliJ IDEA

-Step 1: Open IntelliJ IDEA and Create a Project
+Step 1: Create a Java Project
-1. Open IntelliJ IDEA.
+Open IntelliJ IDEA
-2. Click File → New → Project.
+Click File → New → Project

-3. Select Java from the project types.
-4. Ensure the Project SDK points to your installed JDK.
+Make sure a JDK is selected under Project SDK
-5. Click Next → Next → Finish.
+Click Next → Next → Finish
+Note: This is a plain Java application, not a Spring Boot project.

 Step 2: Create Package and Class
-1. In the Project view, right-click src → New → Package.
+In the Project window, right-click src → New → Package

-2. Name the package task_wealth_vally.
+Name the package: task_wealth_vally

-3. Right-click the package → New → Java Class.
+Right-click the package → New → Java Class
-4. Name the class PolicyManagementApp.
+Name the class: PolicyManagementApp

-You can keep the PolicyHolder class inside this file or in a separate file.
+You can keep the PolicyHolder class inside the same file or create a separate file for it.

-Step 3: Paste Your Code
+Step 3: Paste the Code
-•	Copy your full Java code into PolicyManagementApp.java.
+Copy and paste your complete Java program into PolicyManagementApp.java

-•	Ensure there are no syntax errors.
+Ensure the package name at the top is:

+package task_wealth_vally;

 Step 4: Build the Project
-1. Click Build → Build Project (or press Ctrl + F9).
+Click Build → Build Project
-2. Fix any compilation errors if highlighted.
+Fix any compilation errors if shown.

 Step 5: Run the Program
-1. Click the green Run button next to the main method, or
+Click the green Run button next to the main() method OR
-2. Right-click PolicyManagementApp.java → Run ‘PolicyManagementApp.main()’.
+Right-click PolicyManagementApp.java → Run 'PolicyManagementApp.main()'

-3. The Run console will appear.
-4. Enter inputs as prompted:
+Program Flow
+The program performs the following operations:
-o	Number of policy holders
+Accepts number of policy holders from the user

+Takes policy details as input:

+Policy ID

+Holder Name

+Investment Amount

-o	Policy ID, Name, Investment Amount, Years in Force
+Years in Force

-5. The program will display:
-o	Maturity value for the first policy o	List of policies with investment > 100,000
+Calculates maturity value for the first policy holder Displays all policies whose investment amount is greater than 100,000

-Step 6: Example Run
+Sample Input

 How many policy holders you want to enter?
 2